In this area you will find out about water supply licences and Welsh Water’s network access code and indicative access prices.

 In July 2007 Ofwat, the water and sewerage regulator for England and Wales, published the first of a series of consultation papers to start a wider debate on the options for promoting the development of competition in the water and sewerage sectors.
 Here is our response to the consultation questions together with our position paper that provides context to the Ofwat consultation.

 Professor Martin Cave led an independent review of competition and innovation in water markets between March 2008 and April 2009.
-The Review published its final report on 22 April 2009 with recommendations to the UK and Welsh Assembly Governments and sectoral regulators (Ofwat, the Environment Agency and the Drinking Water Inspectorate).
+The Review published its final report on 22 April 2009 with recommendations to the UK and Welsh Assembly Governments and sectoral regulators (Ofwat, Natural Resources Wales, Environment Agency and the Drinking Water Inspectorate).

 In September 2009 the government began a 12-week consultation on the Cave recommendations.
 Here is our response to that consultation.